 "And Allah's is the east and the west; thus wherever you turn, there is the Face of Allah.
 Surely, Allah is Vast, Knowing."
 (2:115)

 The notion that deepening awareness and expanding conscious skill or discpline leads to experiencing every moment in this world as perfect, as one spent witnessing the ever-present Face of God, has been around for a long time.
 The //Xam, and other tribes of the First People who wandered the Kalahari Desert and the Karroo, spoke of those harsh and beautiful landscapes as "The Great Face", which they were able to read for signs critical to their sustenance and survival.
-The Qur'an is the best example I know of this, containing as it does many ayat specifically devoted to the same metaphor which points at what is truly Real, what lasts and is not subject to the transient limitations of spacetime; shown also below:
+The Qur'an is the quintessential distillment of this kind of sight.
+It points directly at what is Real.

 "The Qur’an is the most mysterious, impossible declaration: a wave weaved into other waves, emerging still with all kinds of changes and movements.
 It’s unfathomable.
 The right attitude with which to approach it is humility.
 It’s not about intellect.
 It’s about coming bereft.
 It’s for you to be confused - moving from we to I to you and back again.
 That is why its language is woven so tightly: it encompasses both the seen and the unseen and you have to yield yourself to it.
 That’s why Western intellectuals could never get it.
 If you want to “get” the Qur’an you will be confused.
 It will get you." — paraphrased from Shaykh Fadhlalla Haeri